3gcodes/gdboling.github.io/_posts/2014-12-02-tomcat-manager-deployment-504-proxy-timeout.markdown

 title:  "Tomcat Manager Deployment: 504 Proxy Timeout"
 date:   2014-12-02 14:00:00
 ---
 I recently needed to setup deployments to Tomcat 7 via Jenkins for a client.
 This particular Tomcat 7 configuration uses mod_jk to proxy requests from Apache HTTP to Tomcat and back.
-I generally use mod_proxy for this so I had a bid of a learning curve when it came to solving this problem.
+I generally use mod_proxy for this so I had a bit of a learning curve when it came to solving this problem.

 The problem was that every time I would deploy a WAR through Tomcat's Manager, Tomcat would seem to timeout with the following exception: